ga4gh/gks-metaschema/README.md

 # gks-metaschema

-Tools and scripts for parsing the GKS standards metaschemas
+This repository houses tools and scripts for parsing the GKS standards metaschemas.

 ## Getting started